verazuo/awesome-chatgpt-plugins/README.md

 This repository is dedicated to showcasing a curated and up-to-dated list of ChatGPT plugins.

 > 👋 Feel free to create a PR or open an issue to add new resources!
-Your contributions are highly appreciated :D
+Your contributions are highly appreciated!

-[TOC]

 ## Basic